Version: Unity 6 (6000.0)

 External Tools for Android

 The External Tools section for Android allows you to configure settings for Android development tools used to set up Unity projects on Android devices.
-To access the External Tools for Android section, in the Preferences window (macOS: Unity > Settings), go to Edit > Preferences > External Tools > Android.
+To access the External Tools section for Android, go to Edit > Preferences (macOS: Unity > Settings) and then navigate to External Tools > Android.

 For general Preferences settings, refer to Preferences.